 GeoSmart have undertaken an assessment of the topography at the Site and within its vicinity, using LiDAR elevation data from the Environment Agency.
+The mapping shows a comparison between average ground levels on the Site with ground levels in the surrounding area.

 Assessment has been undertaken using GIS/OS mapping data as well as interrogation of LiDAR DTM5 elevation data, to identify localized depressions.
+The mapping confirms ground levels fall to the south west.
+Drainage networks may be able utilise the existing gradient on the Site to discharge locations such as sewers.